ianallannz/ianallannz.github.io/src/blog/on-supporting-horticulture.md

 ### The importance of irrigation water security to our region’s growers and how to ensure a reliable, cost-effective irrigation water supply into the future

 Incredibly important.
 Though this isn't an area where I have enough understanding to form a strong opinion as yet.
-So as I do, I'll go all-in to understand the problem by taking on the advice of the key stakeholders, experts, and fellow councillors who have this experience.

->**Broadly my goal is to press Council to be a conscientious enabler, with an increased risk appetite, while ensuring negative externalities are not passed on to the public.**
+>**Broadly I want to press our council to be a conscientious enabler, with an increased risk appetite, while ensuring negative externalities are not passed on to the public.**